DiscoGen: Procedural Generation of Algorithm Discovery Tasks in Machine Learning: Per-Task DiscoBench Results

 Results are reported over 3 or less meta-seeds, depending on how many runs were successful for each model.
 We highlight the baseline scores in red; these are the scores obtained by the default implementation for each task, when all files are set to fixed.
 For all results, we calculate bootstrap stratified confidence intervals (95\%) and interquartile means, following \citet{agarwal2021deep}.

 In our \textit{Until Success} experiments (Appendices \ref{sec:until_success_id} \& \ref{sec:until_success_mt}), we omit a small number of tasks in which we were unable to reliably produce three seeds for every model without incurring excessive cost.
-These include: On-Policy RL (Change Train), Off-Policy RL (Change Train), and Model Unlearning (Change Loss).